JobMaathuis/STATR_pipeline/README.md

 All of the R packages can be installed by executing the `InstallPacakges.R` script

 ## Usage
+Firstly, the following files are needed:

+* at least two input files (gzipped Ribo-Seq fastq files)
+* reference genome, in both .fa and .gff3 format
+* Ribo-Seq adapter file in .fa format
+* Design sheet (edit example in the resources directory)

-In order te use the pipeline the config file needs to be configured.
+Secondly, theconfig file needs to be configured.
 The configfile can be found in `config/config.yaml`.
 Change the following paths in this file:

 * wdir: path to your working direcotry
 * files: path to your input files (relative to the working directory)